|Position:||Associate Director of Athletics - Compliance|

 Fraser oversees all aspects of University, Ivy League and NCAA compliance efforts for Brown’s 37 varsity teams and 900 varsity athletes, including day-to-day rules education, monitoring, and policy development.
 She also serves as the sport supervisor for the women's hockey team, women’s lacrosse, men’s tennis, and men’s and women’s squash teams.

-Nationally, Fraser serves on the NCAA Division I Progress Toward Degree Waiver Committee and recently finished a term on the NCAA Men’s and Women’s Ice Hockey Rules Committee.
+Nationally, Fraser serves on the NCAA Women's Ice Hockey Committee, the NCAA Division I Progress Toward Degree Waiver Committee and recently finished a term on the NCAA Men’s and Women’s Ice Hockey Rules Committee.
 She is also a member of the NACWAA Legislation & Governance Committee and the NAAC Education Committee.
 In addition, Fraser is on the USA Hockey Board of Directors, completing appointments as an Athlete Director on the Executive Committee, Appeals Subcommittee, Playing Rules Committee, Legal Council, Youth Council, and Girls and Women’s Section.
 She has also served as the Ivy League administrator for women’s tennis and women’s hockey, and was a member of the Ivy League Ice Hockey Concussion Committee.

 Fraser currently holds the newly created role of Consultant to the American Women’s Hockey Coaches Association (AWHCA).
 In that role, she is responsible for providing administrative direction to the coaching body and leadership to assist that group in working effectively within the NCAA governance structure to advance their legislative and other interests for the good of the women’s game.